This topic explains how to build functionality to search for related objects using the MoreLike method in Episerver Find.

 Note: When you issue these types of queries, use some caching because the result is not likely to change very often.
 Even if it does, a few minutes' delay might not matter.

 As the nature of content can differ greatly between indexes and types, it is often a good idea to play around with available settings after having invoked the MoreLike method.
-Below is a list of methods that can be called to customize the query.
+The following methods can be called to customize the query.
 See also the Elastic Search guide.

 The frequency at which words are ignored which do not occur in at least this many docs.
 Default is 5.